wagtail/wagtail/docs/contributing/committing.md

 The release notes for each version are found in `docs/releases/x.x.x.md`.

-If the contributor is a new person, and this is their first contribution to Wagtail, they should be added to the `CONTRIBUTORS.rst` list.
+If the contributor is a new person, and this is their first contribution to Wagtail, they should be added to the `CONTRIBUTORS.md` list.
 Contributors are added in chronological order, with new contributors added to the bottom of the list.
 Use their preferred name.